penberg/falcon/README.md

 ## Performance

-FIX engine is measured to have 23 μs round-trip time for a FIX client sending a ``NewOrderSingle`` message and waiting for ``ExecutionReport`` on x86-64 Linux with both client and server running on the same machine.
-The numbers include Linux TCP/IP loopback overhead which is 5 μs of the RTT.
+FIX engine is measured to have 23 µs round-trip time for a FIX client sending a ``NewOrderSingle`` message and waiting for ``ExecutionReport`` on x86-64 Linux with both client and server running on the same machine.
+The numbers include Linux TCP/IP loopback overhead which is 5 µs of the RTT.

 The numbers can be reproduced by starting a FIX latency test server available in ``libtrading``: